peterwilliams97/aoc/CRITIQUE.md

 **Score**: 7/10

 **Strengths**:
-- Clear separation of concerns with separate functions for Part 1 and Part 2
+- Clear separation of concerns with separate functions for Part 1 and Part 2.
-- Effective use of Python's built-in functions (zip, sorted, abs)
+- Effective use of Python's built-in functions (zip, sorted, abs, etc.).
-- Good use of list comprehensions and functional programming techniques
+- Good use of list comprehensions and functional programming techniques.
-- Well-structured and readable code with meaningful variable names
+- Well-structured and readable code with meaningful variable names.
-- Inclusion of timing information for performance analysis
+- Inclusion of timing information for performance analysis.

 **Weaknesses**:
-- Lack of comments or docstrings explaining the logic behind the solutions
+- Lack of comments explaining the logic or purpose of the functions.
-- No error handling or input validation
+- No error handling or input validation.
-- Hardcoded test input file path
+- Hardcoded test input file path.

 **Issues**:
-- The part2() function could potentially be optimized by using a defaultdict instead of manually initializing counts to 0
+- The part1 function could potentially be optimized further by avoiding unnecessary sorting.
-- The timing information is printed after the solutions, which could be confusing if the output is long
+- The part2 function could be made more memory-efficient by avoiding the creation of a separate list for columns.

 ### Day 2: [aoc2024-day2.py](aoc2024-day2.py)

-**Score**: 8/10
+**Score**: 7/10

 **Strengths**:
 - Clear separation of concerns with separate functions for different tasks.